swagger-api/swagger-editor/README.md

 ### yarn

-In order to inform `swagger-editor@5` npm package that I require it to use my specific React version, I need to use [yarm resolutions](https://yarnpkg.com/cli/set/resolution).
+In order to inform `swagger-editor@5` npm package that I require it to use my specific React version, I need to use [yarn resolutions](https://yarnpkg.com/cli/set/resolution).

 ```json